jeffwcx/ohu-mobile/src/components/Popup/README.md

 + ✅Can pop up around an element.
 + ✅Can be mounted on any element.
 + ✅Bulit-in multiple animation effects.
-+ ❌Can use component by a function.
++ ✅Can use component by a function.

 # TODO